 Also in the case of a pool, my weight and speed will first beat the counterforce of the water.
 Unlike the trampoline, it takes quite a while and I sink deeply into the water.
 But there comes a point when my speed is completely gone and I am being pushed up.
-Action (pushing through the water with my body) is also followed by a reaction (I will be pushed back by the water).
+First there is action (pushing through the water with my body).
+Secondly, a reaction (I will be pushed back by the water).
 The upward water pressure ultimately has the same effect as the springs of the trampoline; I go up again.
 But not that hard that I will be catapulted.
 Just above the water, the upward force is faded and I can swim to the side.
 This experience feels very different than my jump on the trampoline.

 What does this have to do with connective tissue?
-In the treatment method applied to the children of the Class on Wheels, the Advanced Biomechanical Rehabilitation (ABR), we also use the principle of action and reaction.
+The Advanced Biomechanical Rehabilitation (ABR) also uses the principle of action and reaction.
 This biomechanical principle always works for living beings; it is not dependent on good or conscious control by the brain.
 So understandably, this principle is particularly interesting for people with less brain control.
 In an earlier article (“Why Sam likes bumpy rides“) I wrote that a healthy adult has about 15 to 20 kilos of connective tissue in his body, depending on the definition of connective tissue.
 That is a huge amount and until recently the importance of this tissue has been vastly underestimated.

 Connective tissue includes 2 thread-like structures, collagen and elastin.
-The collagen fibers are very strong / rigid and this ensures that our body keeps its shape.
-The elastic fibers are well stretchable and are able to return smoothly back to their original position.
+The collagen fibers are very strong and rigid.
+This ensures that our body keeps its shape.
+The elastic fibers are well stretchable.
+They are able to return smoothly back to their original position.
 Both threads are necessary to maintain our posture on the one hand and to allow movement on the other.
-Together they form the springs of the trampoline: strong enough to prevent the sail of the trampoline from tearing and elastic enough to make me bounce back again!
+Together they form the springs of the trampoline.
+Strong enough to prevent the sail of the trampoline from tearing and elastic enough to make me bounce back again!
 All cells and fibers of the connective tissue are surrounded by a type of gel that contains a lot of water.
 That is the “pool”, with all the water molecules in it, that also provides solidity.

-You can see the whole as a sponge: if you slowly squeeze it, all the dirty water is pushed out and then if you stop squeezing, it will suck up clean water.
+You can see the whole as a sponge: if you slowly squeeze it, all the dirty water is pushed out.
+If you stop squeezing, it will suck up clean water.
 Part of the ABR method is based on this.
-By giving pressure to the connective tissue and then releasing it, you “squeeze out and then again fill up the sponge”, which improves the nutritional status of the connective tissue and allows the threads to be better organised.
+By giving pressure to the connective tissue and then releasing it, you “squeeze out and then again fill up the sponge”.
+This improves the nutritional status of the connective tissue and allows the threads to be better organized.
 A specific study also shows that in this way you can get more fluid (and therefore more volume) in the connective tissue.